strudelbots/strudel-public/code/README_template.md

 ## About Strudel
-Strudel is changing how software is engineered by merging human ingenuity with advanced automation.
+Strudel is changing how we engineer software by merging human ingenuity with advanced automation.
 With Strudel, software engineers can shift their focus from repetitive, time-consuming tasks to what truly matters—innovation, problem-solving, and building exceptional solutions.
 Strudel’s intelligent bots seamlessly handle routine tasks like logging, embedding business metrics, refactoring,